 “When men have realized that time has upset many fighting faiths, they may come to believe even more than they believe the very foundations of their own conduct that the ultimate good desired is better reached by free trade in ideas — that the best test of truth is the power of the thought to get itself accepted in the competition of the market, and that truth is the only ground upon which their wishes safely can be carried out.”

-Brandeis says only speech leading to imminent lawless action should be punished
+Brandeis said only speech leading to imminent lawless action should be punished

 In the decade that followed, Holmes continued to dissent, as did Brandeis.
 Some of Brandeis’s opinions are as important as those of Holmes in their emphasis (certainly shared by Holmes) on the importance of imminent lawless action as the only justification for punishing speech.